AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/1-aequilibrae_project/index.rst

 model, but there is still no support for manually or programmatically adding routes to a route system as of yet.

+The following sections presents the structure and contents for all databases in the project.

 .. toctree::
     :maxdepth: 1
     :caption: Dive deep into project structure!